Co-Op Vs. Condo: Differences, Pros And Cons

 The Bottom Line: Is Buying A Co-Op Or Condo Better?

-Co-ops and condos are popular alternatives to the single-family home, and for good reason.
-But deciding which home type is better for you depends on where you want to live and what plans you have in store for your home.
+Co-ops and condos are popular alternatives to single-family homes for good reason.
+But deciding which home type is better for you depends on where you want to live and what plans you have for your home.

 If you’re interested in renovating, selling or subletting, a condo is better suited for your needs.
 If you’re looking for something short-term or plan to live in a bustling city, a co-op is an affordable option that isn’t your typical rental unit.